Visio

 To view reports with anonymized user data:

 Note:Ensure that data anonymization is disabled in your Microsoft account.
 Otherwise, all activity data will end up in Suspicious SaaS Activities.
-For more information, see the Microsoft documentation regarding Showing Anonymous User Names.
+For more information, see Microsoft’s documentation topic, Microsoft 365 Reports Show Anonymous User Names Instead of Actual User Names.
 If anonymized user data has been imported after integrating Visio with SaaS Management, submit a Support Case.

 Integrating Visio With SaaS Management